defra-design/aqie-design-history/app/posts/private-beta/sprint-two.md

   url: https://github.com/defra-design
 ---

-The sprinting goals were centered around the primary user needs identified in Beta planning post Alpha.
+The sprinting goalies were centered around the primary user needs identified in Beta planning post Alpha.

 As a user I need to: